zestones/Text-to-Text-Translation/README.md

 - **`README.md`**: Documentation file providing an overview of the project, instructions for setup, usage guide, and any other relevant information.

 - **`.gitignore`**: File specifying patterns of files/directories that should be ignored by version control systems like Git.

-This proposed architecture provides a modular and organized structure for your project, facilitating easier collaboration, debugging, and reproducibility.
-Adjust and expand this structure based on specific needs and additional functionalities required for your project.